Brad was starting to avoid sex. He couldn’t count on having an erection, so his…

 These ideas could be subtle or explicit rules of conduct and beliefs about how the world operates.
 They certainly also include intimate relationships.
 Did your parents touch, express affection, make time for themselves apart from the kids?
 Did they say affirmative things about bodies (theirs, yours), about one another, and did they demonstrate their love?
 This is the beginning of how we conceptualize what love means, and how it feels in the everyday with another.

-Check your attachment style here.
+Check your sexual attachment style here.

 Families teach us how to socialize, how to resolve conflict, how to express needs — or let us know if that is even an option.
 Attachment is a core concept that is largely informed by original caregivers.
 British psychiatrist John Bowlby theorized the attachment system (how parents cared for us) performed in very young life is the basis of one’s internal working models of close relationships.
 He noted that when a person’s main caregiver is responsive and consistent, the person will more likely feel safe and secure in various types of relationships in later life.
 Bowlby believed that attachment security not only engenders a positive self-image and facilitates the development of mutually satisfying relationships, but also allows the individual to explore and pursue non-attachment activities, such as s*x.